Introduction

 - SPV / Co-investment first-look provisions

-- Concentration limits (e.g., no more than 15% of capital in one deal)
+- Concentration limits, for example no more than 15% of capital in one deal

-- Industry restrictions (weapons, gambling, fossil fuels, etc.)
+- Industry restrictions such as weapons, gambling, or fossil fuels

-- Asset class restrictions (public stocks, crypto, derivatives)
+- Asset class restrictions such as public stocks, crypto, or derivatives

-- Jurisdictional exclusions (certain countries or sanctioned regions)
+- Jurisdictional exclusions for certain countries or sanctioned regions

-- Vehicle stacking restrictions (e.g., fund can't invest in other funds with carry/fees)
+- Vehicle stacking restrictions, for example a fund can't invest in other funds with carry or fees

 Market Standard Side Letter Provisions for LPs